-Leaving a Legacy to Aber
+Leaving a Legacy with Aber

 Legacies of all sizes help to make Aber University an inspiring environment for teaching, learning, and cutting-edge research that will benefit future generations of students.

-After protecting the interests of family and friends, many choose to remember Aber with a legacy, reflecting their support and affection and their wish for the University to continue to flourish in the future.
+Many choose to remember Aber with a legacy, reflecting their support and affection and their wish for the University to continue to flourish in the future.

 How your gift can help